Johns Hopkins Supplemental Essays

 Example

 I have learned so much from organizing coding events in my online gaming forum.
 My friends from all over the world have shown me that even if we don’t speak the same language, our passion for coding and games is universal.
-I’m looking forward to taking classes in the JHU video game design lab and building a bridge between my online community and the in-person one I’ll find at JHU.
+I hope to bring that same spirit of collaboration and shared curiosity to the in-person community I’ll join at JHU.

 Johns Hopkins Essay Reflection Questions: